SeverelyDamaged/DAQ-Technical-Assessment/brainstorming.md

   - If more than 3 occurences of exceeding the temp, then add that timestamp to the log
   - Then empty the array and decrement count
 - Else add the timestamp and temp to the array

+#### Part 3
+- Used a function to change the color to red depending on the temperature
+- It works so far, but I'm still not too sure on how to not make the color white when the page is initially loaded
+  - It doesn't look good when the color is initially red